pkiraly/pkiraly.github.io/_posts/2016-04-09-third-report.md

 ## Changing to Spark

-Last year I did some Coursera courses on Big Data and Data Science (I recommend you Bill Howe's course from the University of Washington if you like to understand theoretical background behind relational databases and data science, and I don't recommend the courses provided by the University of California San Diego) where I have learnt about Spark.
+Last year I did some Coursera courses on Big Data and Data Science (I recommend you [Bill Howe's course](https://www.coursera.org/learn/data-manipulation){:target="_blank"} from the University of Washington if you like to understand theoretical background behind relational databases and data science, and I don't recommend [these courses](https://www.coursera.org/specializations/big-data){:target="_blank"}
+provided by the University of California San Diego) where I have learnt about Spark.
 Spark's big promise is that it is quicker than Hadoop's MapReduce and more memory effective.
 For me it was even more important, that I really don't use the "reduce" part of MapReduce, and Spark is fine with that.
 The change was not hard at all, since the business logic is separated in different classes to which Hadoop was